daniel-thompson/pinebook-pro-debian-installer/README.md

    volume is which.
 If not supplied defaults to the basename of `BLKDEV` (e.g.  `mmcblk1`).
  * `CRYPT=y` - Encrypt the filesystem (and swap space) using LUKS.
 This requires your kernel to support filesystem encryption.
-If you original distro does not support this then you can make a temporary unencrypted install with this installer and then use that OS to do an encrypted install.
+The original factory distro did not include this feature so it it not possible to install a LUKS filesystem from this distro.
+However you can make a temporary unencrypted install with this installer and then use the temporary OS to perform a full encypted install.
  * `DRYRUN=y` - Show the commands the installer would "like" to run but do not execute any of them.
  * `MMCBLK=<blkdev>` - (deprecated) alias for `BLKDEV=`